 |St. Mary's Marlborough|

-Christoper was born probably by 1607.
-This date is based on his marriage to his first wife, Mary Everett.
-They were married on 21 April 1632 in St. Mary's church in Marlborough.
+Christopher's first wife was Mary Everett.
+The pair were married on 21 April 1632 in the beautiful St. Mary's church in Marlborough.
 It was not to be a long marriage.
-Mary gave birth to their only child, a daughter, on 17 March 1632/3 and she was buried on 22 April 1633.
+Mary gave birth to their only child, a daughter, on 17 March 1632/3, she was buried a littler more than a month later, on 22 April 1633.
 As with most widowed men with small children, Christopher wasted no time in finding a new wife.
 He married Margery Fowler a little more than three months later on 28 July 1633.
 They were also married at St. Mary's.

-The Osgoods and the Fowlers established their new lives at Ipswich, a plantation, barely established in 1633 by John Winthrop Jr. son of the Governor John Sr. So in effect they traded a life in a bustling, busy English market town for the wilderness of Massachusetts.
-The first town meeting and division of land occurred in August of 1634, no mention either Christopher or Phillip.
+The first town meeting and division of land occurred in August of 1634, there was no mention either Christopher or Philip.
 At the town meeting of 5 Jan 1634/5 both men received their first lot of land consisting of 4 acres of marsh and meadow lying northward of town.
 A few weeks later, on the 26th of Jan. both men were given an additional 6 acres for them and their heirs forever.
 Christopher continued to receive land as the divisions continued.

 |Map showing location of Ipswich borrowed|